Get a quote

 • Sudden and accidental damage from artificially generated electrical current

-You can get open-perils coverage for your personal belongings by adding an endorsement to your policy.
+For broader coverage, you can often pay extra for open-perils coverage for your personal belongings by adding an endorsement to your policy.

-You could also schedule your valuable items.
-Scheduled property is an insurance term that means your items are individually listed in the policy along with the amount of coverage each gets.
+Certain types of property — such as jewelry, fine art, cameras, and golf equipment — are only covered up to a specified dollar amount, known as a sublimit.
+For jewelry, the sublimit might be $2,500.
+If this isn’t enough coverage, you can “schedule” your valuable items.
+Scheduled personal property is an insurance term that means your items are individually listed in the policy, along with the amount of coverage each gets.
 When property is scheduled, an HO-3 policy insures it on an open-perils basis.

 What are the benefits of an HO-3 policy?